96boards/documentation/ConsumerEdition/Bubblegum-96/Installation/README.md

 # Installation

-Choose and install an operating system on your DragonBoard 410c.
+This guide will help you choose and install an operating system on your Bubblegum-96.

 To appropriately follow this installation guide you will need to:

 - Choose an installation method
 - Download necessary files